Aggressive, Compassionate, & Responsive Criminal Defense

-Although several states have legalized the recreational use of marijuana, it remains illegal under both Federal and Georgia law.
+Although several states have legalized the recreational use of marijuana (cannabis) and some municipalities in Georgia have begun to “decriminalize” marijuana, it remains illegal under both Federal and Georgia law.
 Simple possession of marijuana may be charged as a misdemeanor or as a felony, depending upon the amount of marijuana found.

 First, O.C.G.A. § 16-13-2 provides for something called “Conditional Discharge.”
 Under this part of the statute, a person who has not previously been convicted of a drug offense may enter a guilty plea to possession of marijuana — less than one ounce.
 After such a guilty plea, the Court may place the individual on probation without entering a judgment of guilt.
 The court may require that certain conditions be met – for example, medical treatment, drug and alcohol awareness classes, community service, etc. After the probation term has run and after the individual has completed all conditions of supervision, the court will dismiss the case.
 This means that the individual may maintain a clean criminal record.
 However, if the individual fails to comply with the terms of supervision or picks up a new charge, the conditional discharge may be withdrawn and a conviction would be entered on the person’s record.